 Laminate flooring is one of the most DIY-friendly floor options out there.
 But like any other type of flooring, it requires careful preparation and proper installation.
 Whether installing laminate in a basement or your living room, be sure the subfloor is flat and level.
 Otherwise, the flooring will likely fail or need refinishing in a few years.

 If you’re planning to install laminate flooring in your home, it’s important to prep the room before installation.
-Professional Laminate Flooring Installation in Chicago will help ensure the floors fit well and not be damaged.
+Professionals will help ensure the floors fit well and not be damaged.
 It will also prepare the subfloor and other surfaces for installation.